 Update: This isn’t the case for all flights - for example, it didn’t fit under the seat on a Qatar Airways Dreamliner, but did for a Norwegian 737.

 I'm a bit paranoid (as you may have guessed already) and I didn't want to leave all my valuables and in-flight essentials in the overhead storage compartment.
 Fortunately, the main zip compartment on the bag is designed to be locked, so you can add a padlock and no one will be able to rummage around inside while you're sleeping on long flights.

 But, if you're also cautious and are considering a Bobby, keep in mind that you might have to bring an additional smaller bag that can fit by your feet on the plane.

 On the go:

 I wore the Bobby pretty much all day for two weeks straight around Spain, and again for two weeks in Amsterdam, and I never had sore shoulders or any back pain.
 It was comfortable to wear when filled with all my daily essentials (phone, DSLR camera and lens, wallet, two notebooks, power bank, snacks, sunglasses, pens, lip balm, water, light raincoat, umbrella).
 Even when I added souvenirs or extra items on travel days, it was still easier to carry the weight than it was with my previous bag.

-The Bobby is more of a day pack than a hey-all-my-life-is-inside bag, so it can get pretty full on days when it needs to carry extras like jerseys, a change of clothes, books, etc. It wasn't much of an issue for me, but if you want to travel with more tech (laptop, tablet, multiple camera lenses, etc) it could be constraining.
+The Bobby is more of a day pack than a hey-all-my-life-is-inside bag, so it can get pretty full on days when it needs to carry extras like a jacket, change of clothes, books, etc. It wasn't much of an issue for me, but if you want to travel with more tech (laptop, tablet, multiple camera lenses, etc) it could be constraining.